CiscoDevNet/terraform-provider-cml2/README.md

 # Terraform Provider for Cisco CML2

 This repository implements a [Terraform](https://www.terraform.io) provider for Cisco Modeling Labs version 2.6 and later.
 It's current state is "beta".
 Changes can be expected, for example:

 - configuration (provider, resources, data-sources)
 - provider behavior
 - features (additional resources, ...)

+> [!NOTE]
-> **Note:** The provider needs CML 2.4 or newer.
-This is due to some additional API capabilities which were introduced with 2.4.0.
-Older versions are blocked within by the `gocmlclient`.
+> The provider needs CML 2.4 or newer.
+This is due to some additional API
+> capabilities which were introduced with 2.4.0.
+Older versions are blocked
+> within by the `gocmlclient`.

 The current implementation provides: